“Hard Rivalry for Buddhism’s Soft Power.” Asia Times, August 25, 2025.

 “Toward a History of Engaged Buddhism in Singapore.”
 Living With Myths Seminar Series, Singapore, TheatreWorks, December 18, 2014.

-Interviewed and quoted in “Xīnjiāpō fójiào miànlín běntǔhuà hé xiàndàihuà zhōng de fójiào biànyì 新加坡佛教面臨本土化和現代化中的佛教變異.”
+Quoted in “Xīnjiāpō fójiào miànlín běntǔhuà hé xiàndàihuà zhōng de fójiào biànyì 新加坡佛教面臨本土化和現代化中的佛教變異.”
 Sin Chew Daily 星洲日報, September 4, 2014.

 “Běntǔhuà hé xiàndàihuà zhōng de fójiào biànyì—yǐ xīnjiāpō wéi ànlì 本土化和現代化中的佛教變異—以新加坡為案例.”
 2014 馬佛青佛教當代關懷研討會 (YBAM Contemporary Buddhist Seminar), Kuala Lumpur, Xiao En Center, August 23-24, 2014.